tethysplatform/tethys/docs/tutorials/key_concepts/advanced.rst

 .. important::

-    The username and password for the persistent store service must be a superuser to use spatial persistent stores.
-    Note that the default installation of Tethys Portal includes a superuser named "tethys_super", password: "pass".
+    The username and password for the persistent store service must be a user with permissions to create databases to use spatial persistent stores.
+The ``tethys db configure`` command creates a superuser named "tethys_super", password: "pass".

 j.
 Assign the new **Persistent Store Service** to the Dam Inventory App: